Facilities Services is located in Tower Hall, room 2615. Office hours are Mon - Fri, 7:30 am- 4:00 pm. We can be reached by calling (218) 723-6106.

 Safety and Security:

 This department is responsible for overall campus security, as well as employee safety and training in areas required by various governmental agencies.
-Made up of a single manager and 5 contracted security officers this team is very visible across the campus and provides support to the College, Monastery, BHC and Westwood.
+Made up of a single manager and 5 contracted security officers this team is very visible across the campus and provides support to the College, Monastery and the Benedictine Living Community of Duluth.

 - Safety and Security Manager: Manages our contracted security officers and is the primary interface between the campus entities and our security force.
 As head of security it is this persons responsibility to ensure that the post orders for security personnel meet the needs of all constituencies and that appropriate training has been done for executing the post orders.
 In addition to security responsibilities this position also develops, oversees and trains employees on policies related to safety and health in areas such as right to know, protective equipment, and disaster recovery.
 Reports to the Director of Facilities Services and is in the rotation for weekend duty manager.